JeffOstrom/Psychic-Game/README.md

 Synopsis
 -------------------------------------------------------------------------------------

-- Guess what letter I'm thinking of?
+- Guess what letter I'm thinking of??

 - Wins: (# of times the user has guessed the letter correctly)